verainthecity/healthycityhack.github.io/README.md

 ## Participation
 All participants can come in teams or find their team before the event.
 Approximate number of participants is around 50 people.
 The event is open to everyone.
 Program will be posted soon!
 Next event will be in Spring of 2020 dedicated to International Open Data days.
+Please check the website of our friends to learn more about hackathons in St.Petersburg https://github.com/OpenCityRu and https://te-st.ru/events/hackathon-spb-projector2020/

 ## Visa questions